 There is several systems, articles, and rules regarding backup.
 I follow the 3-2-1 rule of backup and I’m happy with this system.
 The backup rule is:

-- At least three copies
+- At least three copies.

-- In two different formats/devices
+- In two different formats/devices.

-- with one of those copies off-site
+- with one of those copies off-site.

 Why three copies?
 Hard disks are not expensive anymore, the same is online backup or cloud services.
 The main files are not a part of the backup.

-Two different formats
+You Need Two different formats

 I see some sites recommend two different formats since every format have its positive and negative sides.
 I see others recommend two different devices and I think that is a better rule.
 To use cd or DVD as a backup source you can’t automate the system as easily and nobody uses tape drive anymore.
 The hard disk is the best storage solution as I see it.
 Some argue that online storage is a different format and if we accept that then it’s ok.

-One off-site backup is important to secure your backup.
+One off-site backup is important to secure your data.
 Your house can someday be in a fire and then you probably lose everything if you don’t have an off-site backup.
 Several things may happen to your house and some of them are theft, water leakages, and natural disaster.

 March 31 is the World backup day.
 This day is the day you shall take backup of all your data and the site is giving much info about why.
 The idea with one backup day is good, but backup only once a year is not good enough.
 If you lose your laptop or have a hard disk failure on 30 March, you will lose one year of work.
 Backup is something you should do every week at least.
 At least 31 March will give awareness regarding backup.

 Backup is a not so costly it was in the past and with all the solutions you now have this is easy to do.
-Backup is an investment you should do and the 3-2-1 backup rule is for me a great rule.
-If you follow the rule you are prepared for the worst.
+Backup is an investment you should do, and the 3-2-1 backup rule is for me a great rule.
+If you follow the rule, you are prepared for the worst.

 Do you backups and how are you doing it?